tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/availability_zones_by_product.html.markdown

 The following arguments are supported:

+* `product` - (Required) A string variable indicates that the query will use product infomation.
 * `include_unavailable` - (Optional) A bool variable indicates that the query will include `UNAVAILABLE` zones.
 * `name` - (Optional) When specified, only the zone with the exactly name match will be returned.
 * `result_output_file` - (Optional) Used to save results.